What is a video news release?

 • Follow a script and read that – perhaps with the help of a Teleprompter.
 Of course, you can still edit that too.

 Talking “off the cuff” might not be some public relations pros’ preferred method, but remember that these aren’t live.
-You can edit the spokesperson’s comments after the fact to create a polished video news release.
+You can edit the spokesperson’s comments after the fact to create a polished video news release – even with a transcript-based editor.

 In that model, you might even interview the person sharing the message, and they can answer the questions as detailed and authentic as possible.
 Then edit the release.

-There are advantages to an outline of what to talk about, and some speakers may prefer to have one.
+An outline of what to talk about has advantages, and some speakers may prefer to have one.
 When I record my bonus podcast episodes, which are just me talking for 60 seconds or less, I have an outline and approximate time to discuss each piece of information.

 Depending on the content of your video press release, a time limit may be good or bad.
 For example, for companies announcing new products, it could be good to get to the point if the news release is trying to get people interested.
 But if many people want to know more already, more content might also be good.